 Your body is loosening and relaxing to get ready to push this baby out.
 With this comes a release of your bowels, how fun!
 The last few weeks before labour you might experience more diarrhea which is definitely annoying, but a normal sign to (begrudgingly) welcome.

 As labour approaches, your baby will drop into your lower pelvis.
 You might find yourself waddling more than normal as the pressure increases on your pelvic area and bladder (more bathroom trips!)
 This could happen a few weeks or mere moments before labour begins, but you’ll notice the sudden space at the top of your stomach.
+It’s usually one of the first signs women notice.

 3. Heightened moodiness